-- Night at the Museum: Battle Of The Smithsonian has an animated photo of him recruited by Kahmunrah, along with wax statues of Napoleon and Ivan the Terrible.
+- Night at the Museum: Battle Of The Smithsonian has an animated photo of him (played by Jon Bernthal) recruited by Kahmunrah, along with wax statues of Napoleon and Ivan the Terrible.

 - Road to Perdition: In a deleted scene.
 His enforcer Frank Nitti appears in his place.

-- Boardwalk Empire: He first appears as a young thug trying to expand his share in the business.
+- Boardwalk Empire: Portrayed by Stephen Graham in this show, he first appears as a young thug trying to expand his share in the business.
 Over the course of five seasons, we see him becoming the crime boss of Chicago.

 - Deadliest Warrior: A foil for Jesse James in the second season.
 He loses.

 - Soul Eater: Him and his gang are Kishin eggs, though the writer seems to have made the "mafia" mistake.